Hengle/Folkvangr/Trailer Outline.md

 For technical reasons, it probably makes more sense to just integrate the complex interactions and dialogue bits within the game sequences, or as 2D cutscenes.

 This might be a possible option for a second animated short if the fundraising goal for a game alpha is not met.
+Many of the existing assets and rigged models could be reused.